Giving Thanks for Beds…and Getting Tired of Not Having One

 I want to be grounded, but that doesn’t mean I want to stop traveling or travel blogging.
 It simply means I want a place to keep some stuff and not have to constantly be planning where I go in between trips/projects.
 One reason why I’m pretty terrified about getting a home base and paying rent again is because it may make me realize that this career I’ve chosen, isn’t feasibly possible for people who have a mid-size blog, are single, and paying rent.

 The whole reason I decided to be nomadic back in 2008 was because I knew it would be cheaper and allow me to continue traveling and blogging as I had very few expenses when I was on the road – so I did nomadic life out of financial necessity.
-However, now I want to see if this career that I’ve built the last 10 years is feasible with a homebase.
+However, now I want to see if this career that I’ve built over the last 10 years is feasible with a home base.
 My honest fear is that it isn’t.
-So I’m not sure where it will lead me.
-Taking on regular rent payment, transportation, and the rising cost of health insurance is really challenging for me to absorb.
+So, I’m not sure where it will lead me.
+Taking on regular rent payments, transportation, and the rising cost of health insurance is really challenging for me to absorb.
 But I figure it will either make me sink or swim in 2017.

 Thank You Beds!